Oct. 13, 2016

-California Ramps Up Biofuels Infrastructure
+California Ramps Up Biofuels Infrastructure in 2016

-“Today, fuel providers are able to offer station owners turn-key packages, complete with tanks and dispensers, with a minimum of paperwork.”
+Today, fuel providers are able to offer station owners turn-key packages, complete with tanks and dispensers, with a minimum of paperwork.

 Biofuels providers and Clean Cities coalitions began laying the foundation for the new fueling infrastructure back in 2007 by contacting elected officials, educating local regulatory agencies, and helping to streamline permitting processes.
 Today, fuel providers are able to offer station owners turn-key packages, complete with tanks and dispensers, with a minimum of paperwork.
 And with more stations coming on line every month, California is poised to be a global leader in the deployment of low-carbon, alternative fuels.